AthuSaid/vinkla.github.io/_posts/2016-11-25-csgo-performance.md

 Earlier this year I stopped playing Counter-Strike: Global Offensive.
 The [frame rate](https://en.m.wikipedia.org/wiki/Frame_rate) was to slow on my Macbook Pro.
 It was no fun.
 Today I found a solution on how to boost the performance.
 In this article I'll describe how I managed to get my frame rate up to 200.

 First, let me show you my current macOS setup.
-I'm using a Macbook Pro from 2015 running [macOS Sierra](https://www.apple.com/macos/sierra).
-I've 16 GB of memory and I'm running the Intel Iris Pro 1536 MB graphics card.
+I'm using a Macbook Pro from 2015 with [macOS Sierra](https://www.apple.com/macos/sierra).
+I'm running the Intel Iris Pro 1536 MB graphics card and 16 GB of memory.

 [![macOS about box](https://cloud.githubusercontent.com/assets/499192/20625733/7c5e4020-b315-11e6-8fb8-b4f126d5795c.png)](https://cloud.githubusercontent.com/assets/499192/20625733/7c5e4020-b315-11e6-8fb8-b4f126d5795c.png)